MrTin/bigbank-client/README.md

 ```

 ## Usage
-Endpoint requests will return a `Bigbank::Client::Result` which you can work
+Endpoint requests will return a `Bigbank::Client::Result` or a child of this
+class e.g. `Bigbank::Client::ApplicationResult` which you can then work with as
-with as if it was an Enumerable.
+if it was an Enumerable.

-All but the following methods on a will be passed on to the resulting body:
+Any method that you call and is not defined on the result class will be
+forwarded to the resulting body which is a JSON hash.
+This means that you can
+work directly with the result as an `Enumarable` calling e.g. `#each` or
+`#count`.
+The following methods are however available on all results:
 - `#success?`
 - `#errors?`
 - `#response` access the underlying request object (see [lostisland/faraday](https://github.com/lostisland/faraday) for more info).